 - setup.cfg: Contains extra configuration options for setup.py.

 Config file for tox. tox runs your tests on several versions of Python.
-The default is 2.7, 3.4, 3.5, and 3.6.
-If your package is only Python3 compatible, you can remove 2.7 from this config file.
-Otherwise, you can leave this file as-is.
+The default is 3.6, 3.7 and 3.8.
 Notice that tox calls pytest for each version of Python.

 Configuration file for Travis CI.
 Travis builds and tests your package each time you commit to GitHub.
 This makes it a lot easier to guard against changes that break your package.
 This .yml file tells Travis how to install and test your package.
 It even includes the option for Travis to automatically deploy your package to PyPI when you commit a new version of your package.
 To start with, you can ignore that part.
 When you are ready to publish your package on PyPI, you can add your encrypted PyPI password to this config file and Travis will automatically release new versions to PyPI.
 We have instructions for setting up Travis and PyPI here.